NasKar2/freenas-backup-apps/README.md

 git clone https://github.com/NasKar2/backupapps-freenas-iocage.git
 ```

-to prevent edit to the config files from being changed with a git pull
+to prevent edits to the config files from being changed with a git pull

 ```
 git update-index --skip-worktree *-config